The Best Travel Credit Cards in AmericaAdvertiser Disclosure by Jason Steele

 The Costs: There is an $89 annual fee for this card that is waived the first year, and no foreign transaction fees.

 2nd Runner-Up: Discover it Miles

 The Rewards: Cardholders receive 1.5 miles per dollar spent, and like its competitors, each mile is worth one cent in statement credit toward travel purchases.
 In addition, miles can also be redeemed for cash back, making this card somewhat of a hybrid travel reward card.
 But what really makes this card compelling is that Discover will double cardholders’ miles earned at the end of their first year of card membership.
 This means that this card is offering a total of three miles per dollar for a whole year.
 Other benefits include a $30 annual credit toward in-flight Wi-Fi purchases, the cardholder’s first late payment fee is waived automatically and there is no penalty interest rate.

 The Costs: There is no annual fee for this card, and no foreign transaction fees.

-At publishing time, the Capital One’s Venture Rewards, Barclaycard Arrival Plus World Elite MasterCard and Discover it Miles are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for either of these cards.
+At publishing time, the Capital One’s Venture Rewards, Barclaycard Arrival Plus World Elite MasterCard and Discover it Miles are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.